ElektraInitiative/libelektra/doc/COMPILE.md

 To build pdf documentation you need pdflatex with

     texlive-fonts-recommended
     texlive-latex-recommended
     texlive-latex-extra

 For the debian package, please refer to debian/control (in the debian branch).

 For the plugins, please refer to the README.md of the respective plugin.

-## PREPARATION ##
+## Preparation ##

 Elektra uses cmake.
 Tested are cmake version 2.8.9 and version 3.0.2.

-To configure Elektra graphically (with curses) run (.. belongs to command):
+To configure Elektra graphically (with curses) run (`..` belongs to command):

     mkdir build && cd build && ccmake ..

-and press 'c':
+and press 'c' to configure the cache.
+After applying the desired settings, press 'g' to generate the make file.

-All options described here, can also be used with cmake rather than ccmake (.. belongs to the command!):
+All options described here, can also be used with cmake rather than ccmake (`..` does also here belong to the command):

     mkdir build && cd build && cmake -D<OPTION1>=<VAR1> -D<OPTION2>=<VAR2> ..

-For information what you can use as OPTION1 and OPTION2 see above.
+For information what you can use as `OPTION1` and `OPTION2`, see above.
-Note to pass "" to VAR if it contains ;.
+Note: You have to enclose a value with quotes `""` if it contains a semicolon (`;`).
 E.g.:

     cmake -DPLUGINS="dump;resolver;yajl" ..

 Some scripts in the folder of the same name may help you running cmake.

-### COMPILERS ###
+### Compilers ###

-For supported compilers see the automatic build farm on http://build.libelektra.org:8080/
+For supported compilers have a look at the automatic build farm on http://build.libelektra.org:8080/

-Additional gcc 4.6 armhf is tested regularly.
+Additionally, gcc 4.6 armhf is tested regularly.

 |   Compiler        |         Version             |      Target       |